farofang/Data_Streaming_and_Realtime_Analytics/Week02/part3/local-kafka.md

-# Configuring Kafka Connect for Local Kafka cluster
+# Configuring Kafka Connect for Local Kafka cluster (connect-distributed.properties)

 Create a file with the following contents: